Trail hunting a ‘smokescreen’ for illegal fox hunts, MP says in jail terms plea

 Trail hunting is being used as a “smokescreen” for illegal fox hunting, a Labour MP has warned as he called for jail terms if organisers flout the rules.

-Perran Moon called for a ban on the practice, when hunt organisers lay a trail using animal urine or a carcass for hounds and their followers to track.
+Perran Moon called for a ban on the practice, which MPs heard is when hunt organisers lay a trail using animal-based scents, sometimes derived from urine or a carcass, for hounds and their followers to track.

 Environment minister Daniel Zeichner said the Government would launch a consultation on banning trail hunting later this year, in line with Labour’s 2024 manifesto.